Sicnecher/Tedoo-app/README.md

 # Before you start or run the build
-clone the repository and then run 'npm ci' to make sure all the npm packages are installed well.
+Clone the repository and then run 'npm ci' to make sure all the npm packages are installed well.

 # Getting Started with Create React App